omicronZero/MedMNISTCovD/readme.md

 The setup involves the following steps:

 1. Install Python 3.11 or later ([Python Downloads](https://www.python.org/downloads/))
-2. Create a new pip-environment (conda should also work)
+2. Create a new pip-environment (conda should also work if pip is installed)
 3. Run `main.py` and follow the instructions.
 It should automatically install all requirements.
 In case it fails, please use the manual setup below